UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - Change one-ball tutorial-text:
-Instead of appearing on top of slots, we should spawn a button
+Instead of appearing on top of slots, we should spawn a singular button + text.
+(Then, when the player is ready, they click the button, and the stuff spawns.)

 - Activations: